SebastianMoseres/Kaggle-Mental-Health-Prediction/README (1).md

 This project uses a synthetic dataset from a [Kaggle Playground Series competition (S4E11)](https://www.kaggle.com/competitions/playground-series-s4e11) to build a machine learning model that predicts the likelihood of depression based on survey responses.

 The project demonstrates a complete end-to-end data science workflow, from initial data exploration and cleaning to model training, evaluation, and final prediction.
-A Keras Neural Network was found to be the best-performing model with a validation accuracy of **94.64%**.
+After comparing multiple models, **LightGBM** was selected as the final model due to its high performance and stability, achieving a validation accuracy of **93.88%**.

 ---